 The organics of Applied Ecopsychology help the world and individuals develop a warrantied 54 sense GreenWave natural attraction skill and consciousness that 85 percent more effectively motivates people to act in support of disciplines that reduce our excessiveness and destructiveness.
-For this reason your ability to explain and defend your hypothesis can be the central thrust of the project that you will do or have done and that your dissertation defends should be something close to:
+For this reason your ability to explain and defend your hypothesis can be the central thrust of the project that you will do or have done and that your dissertation defends.
+It should be something close to:

 OAE should be used as a prime root for critiquing some of the studies, philosophies, or programs you come across during your research and cited in your paper, but may not be your sole source of argument.
 A broad and comprehensive review of traditional academic literature in your general field is also expected.

-If you have not already done so, you may explore the parameters of AE at
+If you have not already done so, you may explore the parameters of OAE at

 The latter provides you with a dissertation about NAE that may help you organize your dissertation.
-(Note: it contains an irregular sequence of chapters that is not recommended.) http://www.ecopsych.com/journalproposal.html is an alternative if you have high expertise and success in a specific field.
+(Note: it contains an irregular sequence of chapters that is not recommended.) http://www.ecopsych.com/journalproposal.html is your best route if you have expertise and success in a specific field.
 It fits perfectly into the 18 month SET, autobiography rooted program www.ecopsych.com/18month.html and it highly recommended GreenWave-54 sequence that you share with others and the web-of -life

-PLEASE NOTE: The work you are undertaking for writing this thesis dissertation and degree is your defense of a Project, not a survey or statistical undertaking in the traditional research sense.
+PLEASE NOTE: The work you are undertaking for writing this thesis dissertation and degree is your academic defense of a Project, not a survey or statistical undertaking in the traditional research sense.
 We invite you to determine a topic and title of interest and value to you, and develop it into a project or vice versa.

 The guidelines we offer on this page are rooted in the more detailed dissertation by project guidelines.